Interested-Deving-1896/kde-eco-website/content/get-involved.md

   main:
     weight: 8
 ---

-## Become A Part Of The Sustainable Software Movement
+Become a part of the sustainable software movement!
 We need as many motivated people as possible to drive this forward.
 Here are some channels where you can get more information and contribute.

 ### Community & Support